lcrocker/ojpoker/README.md

-deno # ojpoker | Updated: September 11, 2024
+deno # ojpoker | Updated: September 17, 2024

 This is code for the `OneJoker` project, aiming to create libraries for handling playing cards and card games in general, and more spcifically poker and its many variants.

-It has some advantages over other libraries you may encounter on the net:
+I wrote to provide some advantages over other libraries you may encounter on the net:

-- Support for multiple languages starting with low-level Rust, high-level TypeScript, and Dart for mobile.
-Others may be added in the future.
 - Completeness: Card-handling code covers things that others don't like jokers and foreign decks.
 Poker code handles more variants.
+The two initial languages (Dart and Rust) cover more application areas.
 - Correctness: Many libraries do not correctly handle things like lowball and badugi hands, or betting limits and procedures.
 Author is a long-time poker player and casino manager with extensive knowledge of the rules, and implements them carefully.
-- Performance: Poker code is *fast*, taking advantage of modern 64-bit machines.
+- Performance: Poker code is *fast*, taking full advantage of modern 64-bit machines.
 It does sacrifice memory efficiency for this in some cases.

 # Requirements

-The project will begin with three languages: TypeScript, Rust, and Dart.
-TypeScript will serve as the "reference" implementation and be used to make scripts for building lookup tables, test data, etc. Emphasis here will be on documentation, correctness, and completeness, though it should still be usable for web apps if desired.
-The Rust version will be focused on pure performance.
-Dart will be used with Flutter for mobile apps and may contain GUI extras.

-I'm using Deno 1.46.3 (TypeScript 5.5.2) for the TypeScript, and I strongly recommend you install Deno even if you are a long-time Node user.
-Converting to Node would not be too painful: change the imports to ".ts" to comply with ECMA, and change things like Deno.readFileSync() to fs.readFileSync().
-But using Deno will definitely simplify your life in many ways.
-This code is in the `ts` directory.
+I use three languages in the code, but all have very good development environments that are easy to get started with on all platforms and do not interfere with each other.

+I'm using Dart 3.5.3.
+The code in the repo does not use Flutter, so you can set up Dart with or without Flutter as you prefer.
+Flutter is a good mobile development platform based on Dart, but is beyond the scope of this project.
 I am using Rust/Cargo 1.80.0.
-It's in the `rs` directory.
-I am using Flutter 3.24.3, Dart 3.5.3.
-It's in the `dart` directory.
+It's a very simple and complete development environment and I use very few external libraries.
+Finally, I use Deno 1.46.3 (TypeScript 5.5.2) for utility scripts.
+It has all the power of TypeScript without the overwhelming complexity of NodeJS.
+I strongly recommend it for general-purpose scripting.

+The Dart code (in the `dart` directory) serves as a "reference" implementation for all the features of the project.
+Dart is strongly typed, very expressive, and has all the features needed for that job.
+The rust code (in the `rs` directory) is designed for pure performance.

 There are many serialized data sets for things like test data and pre-computed lookup tables.
 Each data set exists in three or more forms.
 They begin life in